 Listen to the More Recipes About Music & Food Spotify Playlist

 I know Green Day is from California, but something about them always reminded me of Midwest bands that played house parties in my college years.
 Not really political.
 Kinda playing at being punk.
 The lead vocalist doing a “maybe it’s a British accent” thing.
 Great for a party, but not really anything earth-shattering or even particularly brilliant.
-I was working at a record wholesaler when Dookie hit and took off.
+I was working at a record wholesaler when Dookie became their breakout hit.
 We sold a shit ton of that album (pun intended) and I actually really dug “Basket Case” and “When I Come Around”.
 They pretty much fell off my musical radar after that until the release of American Idiot.
-Now, THIS is a brilliant pop-punk album full of proper anger, some not-too-overpowering politics, and an “all killer no filler” tracklist.
-Hell, this was such an amazing album they made the VERY questionable decision to turn it into a Broadway musical.
+Now, this is what a brilliant pop-punk album should be: full of proper anger, some not-too-overpowering politics, and an “all killer no filler” tracklist.
+Hell, this was such an amazing album they made the very questionable decision to turn it into a Broadway musical.

-While the whole album is brilliant, I’ve always had a particular fondness for “Jesus Of Suburbia”.
-It a song that cuts to the core of any kid growing up in the suburbs, feeling angry, and usually trying to alleviate that anger through alcohol, cigarettes, drugs, and hanging at the 7-11.
-The thing is, what those kids fail to realize is, in order to find a little peace in this world, sometimes you need plain mac & cheese.
+While the whole album is brilliant, I’ve always had a particular fondness for “Jesus Of Suburbia.”
+It’s a song that cuts to the core of any kid growing up in the suburbs, feeling angry, and usually trying to alleviate that anger through alcohol, cigarettes, drugs, and hanging at the 7-11.
+The thing is, what those kids fail to realize is, in order to find a little peace in this world, sometimes you just need plain mac & cheese.

-No lobster or short rib or truffle upsell.
+No lobster or short rib or truffle oil upsell.

 No herbal breadcrumb crust as crunchy as brûlée.